akka/akka/akka-docs/general/message-send-semantics.rst

 read more about this approach in the `Erlang documentation`_ (section 10.9 and 10.10), Akka follows it closely.

-Bottom line; you as a developer knows what guarantees you need in your application and can solve it fastest and most reliable by explicit ``ACK`` and ``RETRY`` (if you really need it, most often you don't).
+Bottom line: you as a developer know what guarantees you need in your application and can solve it fastest and most reliable by explicit ``ACK`` and ``RETRY`` (if you really need it, most often you don't).
 Using Akka's Durable Mailboxes could help with this.